HL7/VhDir/pages/_includes/healthcareservice-reference-intro.md

-An extension to support the addition of a reference to a HealthcareService for the CareTeam resource.
+An extension to support the addition of a reference to a HealthcareService resource.
+Used by the the CareTeam resource.